 2016 saw Tom Ballard creating not one but two brand new solo’s for the MICF.
 One of them Boundless Plains to Share addressed the history and hypocrisy of Australia’s immigration policies, particularly surrounding ‘boat people’, refugees and people seeking asylum.
 A show Tom Ballard himself described as “kind of like a comedy lecture”, he received a Moosehead grant to create the piece which sold to appreciate Melbourne audiences across the festival that year..
 His latest show Enough has also been making waves, described by the Herald Sun as a “Blistering hour of motor-mouthed, slick-as-black-ice comedy.”

 As a comedian whose material is so intrinsically linked to current affairs, there’s not a lot of rest to be had for Tom Ballard.
 He told Broadway World: “As a political-ish comedian, the slow collapse of society is really great for material.
 People seem very keen to have a brief moment of catharsis in their comedy, and I’m happy to sell it to them.”

 Get More Tom Ballard

 Want more of Tom Ballard?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.